June 03, 2020

 Soumyadeb: Think of a Customer Data Infrastructure as a platform.
 It helps companies collect first-party data from all the customer touchpoints, like whether it’s a mobile app, or whether it’s a website, or like a live chat, or even backend systems.
-Collect all those customer touchpoints and activities, and send it to all the downstream applications where this is needed.
+Collect all those customer touchpoints and activities, and send them to all the downstream applications where this is needed.

-For example, you may want to send that data to Amplitude or some kind of an analytics product so that you can do like product analytics.
+For example, you may want to send that data to Amplitude or some kind of an analytics product so that you can do product analytics.
 You may want to send that data to some kind of marketing on a different system, like MailChimp, so that you can like trigger email campaigns based on customer activities.
 For example, if somebody did something and you want to send them a coupon like you set up a campaign in MailChimp.
 But to be able to do that, you need to send that triggered event into MailChimp.
 Similarly, you want to send it to Facebook to run some kind of a retargeting campaign.
 As a company scales up, you also want to get that data into your own data warehouse.
 If you have your own recommendation system, you want to like get that event stream into that, right?

 What happened was companies were like integrating all these different SDKs.
 I mean, for sending to Facebook, you have an SDK.
-For sending to MailChimp, you have another SDK and so on, and you also have to build your own backend infrastructure to collect all these data and dump into your warehouse and so on, right?
+For sending to MailChimp, you have another SDK and so on, and you also have to build your own backend infrastructure to collect all these data and dump it into your warehouse and so on, right?
 This requires substantial engineering effort.
 If you are to add a new destination, then you have to go and update the app.
-They’re integrated a new SDK and like figure out what are the even semantics.
+They’re integrated a new SDK and like to figure out what are the even semantics.
 It is kind of a pain, right?
 I mean, engineers never love wanting to do that.

 Customer Data Infrastructure helps companies to collect first-party data from all the customer touchpoints and send it to all the downstream applications where it is needed.

 It is kind of a brilliant idea from Segment that they kind of found this pain point, and the architecture is instead of sending to all these hundreds of places, you just send it to segment, and Segment can fan it out to all these places.
-If you are to add a new destination, it’s literally you go to the Segment dashboard and like click on that destination and the events start flowing to that.
+If you are to add a new destination, it’s literally you go to the Segment dashboard and click on that destination and the events start flowing to that.

-Over time, they also build like cool features, like you can replay events, take historic events, and send it to a new destination, and so on.
+Over time, they also build cool features, like you can replay events, take historic events, and send it to a new destination, and so on.
 That’s like this whole space is called customer data infrastructure, the infrastructure to manage like customer event data.
-Now once we have that data, now we can also do like other interesting stuff with that.
+Now once we have that data, now we can also do other interesting stuff with that.
 I mean, you can create audiences and then so on, but that’s like subsequent, that happens later.

 JM: Sure.
 Give a description of how CDI, customer data infrastructure, fits into the usage of a company.
 If I’m Uber, my customers all have mobile apps.
 I’ve got my backend infrastructure.
 How is this customer data infrastructure abstraction fitting into my workflow?